Daeseong-dong: Economy

 Farming is the primary economic activity of the village, particularly bags of rice sold with a DMZ brand.
+DMZ rice (also known as Cheolwon Odae rice) is considered to be of a much higher quality than ordinary rice due to the environment that it's grown in, and the lack of pesticides that would otherwise be routinely applied elsewhere.
+Farming income is reported to be approximately $80,000 USD annually per family.

 Elementary school

 The village also has a small elementary school, Daeseong-dong Elementary School.
 The school, once slated for closure due to the changing demographics of the village, educated in 2011 a total of thirty children from grades K-6, with a waiting list to get in due to the funding and attention it receives from the South Korean government.
 As of 2024, the school has six students per class, most of whom are bussed in from outside the DMZ.